remiduval/moderncollab/content/teachmeoffice365.md

 **Navigating the menu buttons**

-xxx
+When you first use the Teach me Office 365 app, you'll notice some buttons.
+You can use these buttons to navigate the app.

+If you are new to Office 365 and its tools, you can use the main menu to navigate through the options available to you.
+This way you can explore the Office 365 capabilities and learn something new.

 **Asking the questions**

-xxx
+If you have an idea of what it is you want to know about the Office 365 tools, you can ask a question.
+Simply write your question in the chat box and the Teach me Office 365 app will come back with an answer.

+The more "natural" your question is the better.
+So ask something like "How can I enable live captions in a Teams meeting?", or "Tell me about uploading videos to Stream", or "What does PowerPoint presenter coach do?".

 **Using the app across devices**

-xxx
+Once installed, the Teach me Office 365 app is available on any device you are logged into Microsoft Teams, 24/7.
+So if you start a conversation on one device, you can easily pick up where you left off on another device.

 ## Feedback

 **Reporting a bug**

-If you've spotted a bug or something that doesn't quite look right, you can let me know by [contacting us](<mailto: dan@moderncollab.co.uk>).  \
+If you've spotted a bug or something that doesn't quite look right, you can let me know by [contacting us](<mailto: dan@moderncollab.co.uk>).

 **Suggesting an improvement**